nsfilho/migration/README.md

 -   Site Documentation: [Homepage](https://nsfilho.github.io/migration/index.html)
 -   Repository: [GitHub](https://github.com/nsfilho/migration.git)

+## TODO List

+1. Add a new collection to check via semver if APP_VERSION is newer or older;
+2. Create the `down` systems;
+3. Implement migrations for Sequelize ORM;

 ## Environment Variables

 This services use some environment variables to pre-adjust some things, like: